by Bruce Dunlavy

 Of course Elizabeth and Philip were related; all the royalty in Europe have been related for centuries.
 European royalty are a separate breed, all connected by blood and all interspersed across the continent.
 Most are rulers of countries not of their own origins.
 The British royal family have been Germans since George I became king in 1814, owing to the fact that at the death of Queen Anne, who was his second cousin, he was her closest Protestant relative.
 The British royals have not been English since 1066, when the French conqueror William of Normandy took the throne.

 The Belgian royals are German, too, descended from Leopold of Hanover.
 The Swedish royal family (the House of Bernadotte) is French, and has been since the 1818 accession of Charles XIV John.
 He had been born Jean Bernadotte in France, and was adopted by the Swedish king Charles XIII, who had no other heir.
 The Spanish royal house, Borbón, is also French, a branch of the House of Bourbon that was overthrown in the French Revolution of 1789 (and later returned for a couple of brief reigns).
-The Borbóns, by the way, became the rulers of Spain in 1700, when Spain’s former ruling dynasty, the German House of Habsburg, died out, probably from excessive inbreeding.
+The Borbóns, by the way, became the rulers of Spain in 1700, when Spain’s former ruling dynasty, a branch of the German House of Habsburg, died out, probably from excessive inbreeding.

 So, yes, all those royals are related.
 Why would anyone expect otherwise?
 The whole basis of royalty and nobility is the belief that some people are born “better” than others.
 Thus until quite recently, present or future monarchs could marry only other royalty, so as not to dilute the royal blood with that of lesser humans.